nicovsj/rel2sql/README.md

 This project uses Bazel as its build system and Task as its task runner.
 Before you begin, ensure you have the following installed on your machine:

 - [Bazel](https://bazel.build) (version 7.0.0 or later)
+  - We recommend using [Bazelisk](https://github.com/bazelbuild/bazelisk) to automatically use the correct Bazel version specified in the `.bazelversion` file.
 - [Task](https://taskfile.dev/) (version 3.0.0 or later)
 - A C++ compiler (e.g., `g++` or `clang++`)
 - Java Development Kit (JDK) 11 or later